freesourcecode/Clinic-Management-System-In-CodeIgniter/README.md

 By reducing the amount of code required for a given operation, CodeIgniter allows you to focus more creatively on your project.

-## Project For Clinic Management System In CodeIgniter: Features
+## Project For Clinic Management System in CodeIgniter: Features

 * Dashboard Overview
 * Add Doctor